Bat Out of Hell: Pre-production

-The album was developed from a musical, Neverland, a futuristic rock version of Peter Pan, which Steinman wrote for a workshop in 1974, and performed at the Kennedy Center Music Theatre Lab in 1977.
-Steinman and Meat Loaf, who were touring with the National Lampoon show, felt that three songs were "exceptional" and Steinman began to develop them as part of a seven-song set they wanted to record as an album.
+The album was developed from a musical, Neverland; the play is a futuristic rock version of Peter Pan which Steinman wrote for a workshop in 1974, and performed at the Kennedy Center Music Theatre Lab in 1977.
+Steinman and Meat Loaf, who were touring with The National Lampoon Show, felt that three songs were "exceptional" and Steinman began to develop them as part of a seven-song set they wanted to record as an album.
 The three songs were "Bat Out of Hell", "Heaven Can Wait" and "The Formation of the Pack", which was later retitled "All Revved Up with No Place to Go".

 Bat Out of Hell is often compared to the music of Bruce Springsteen, particularly the album Born to Run.
 Steinman says he finds that "puzzling, musically", although they share influences; "Springsteen was more an inspiration than an influence."
 A BBC article added "that Max Weinberg and Roy Bittan from Springsteen's E Street Band played on the album only helped reinforce the comparison."

 Steinman and Meat Loaf had difficulty finding a record company willing to sign them.
 According to Meat Loaf's autobiography, the band spent most of 1975 writing and recording material, and two and a half years auditioning the record and being rejected.
-Manager David Sonenberg jokes that they were creating record companies just so they could be rejected.
+Manager David Sonenberg jokes that new record companies were being created just so the album could be rejected.
 They performed the album live in 1976, with Steinman on piano, Meat Loaf singing, and sometimes Ellen Foley joining them for "Paradise".
 Steinman says that it was a "medley of the most brutal rejections you could imagine."
 Meat Loaf "almost cracked" when CBS executive Clive Davis rejected the project.
 According to Meat Loaf's autobiography, Davis commented that "actors don't make records" and challenged Steinman's writing abilities and knowledge of rock music: